webix-hub/docs/data/datatable/controls.md

 Checkbox and Radio in DataTable
 ===================================================
 DataTable allows you to add any HTML elements inside of it (using the **template** attribute of the api/ui.datatable_columns_config.md parameter).<br>
-Besides, the library provides ready-to-use solutions for popular checkbox and radio controls to save your time.
+The library provides ready-to-use solutions for popular checkbox and radio controls, as well as for ["edit" and "trash" icons](datatable/templates.md#builtintemplates) to save your time.

 The controls are specified through the same **template** attribute of the  api/ui.datatable_columns_config.md parameter.